Storage and Email Transformation Project

 • Employees who leave the university will lose access when the roll-off process is complete.

 If you plan to leave the university, be sure you have a personal email account set up, inform your contacts, and ensure all social media and accounts are updated with your personal email.
+This includes updating your address for Ohio State athletic events if you currently use your OSU email address.

-Likewise, if you email alumni regultarly, you will eventually need a personal email (non-Ohio State) to reach these contacts.
+Likewise, if you email alumni regultarly, you will need a personal email (non-Ohio State) to reach these contacts.
 To prevent numerous areas of the university from contacting the same alumni on multiple occasions, the Alumni Association will take the lead on collecting this data to ensure colleges and departments can continue communicating with alumni who want to stay engaged with the university.
+If you are a retiree looking for information, we have posted an overview about how your account may be impacted.

 Email for Students, Former Students and Alumni